 Taking pictures or videos of nursing home residents is a growing problem.
 People are also posting this type of content to social media.
 This has become such an issue that the American Health Care Association (AHCA) released a training kit last month to help nursing homes prevent social media abuse.
 Posting images or videos of nursing home residents to social media is a violation of their privacy.

-If your loved one has endured social media abuse or any other kind of abuse at a nursing home, contact the nursing home abuse attorneys at The Bell Law Firm.
+If your loved one has endured social media abuse or any other kind of abuse at a nursing home, contact the nursing home abuse attorneys at Stewart Bell, PLLC.
 If your loved one was abused because of the nursing home's negligence, you may be entitled to compensation.
 Your loved one deserves to be treated with dignity and respect and that is why we work to hold nursing homes accountable for their negligence.